The original photo for this post has been replaced with one that shows clearly what drones look like.

-I took a closer look at the small number of photos we took during our first hive inspection on July 31st, specifically this photo (which, by the way, shows an excellent brood pattern; the queen in that hive is doing well).
+I took a closer look at the small number of photos we took during my first hive inspection on July 31st.
 I looked closely to see if I could spot the queen.
 I couldn’t, but I did notice a drone bee.
 So for your edification, here’s a drone bee.
 Drones are easy to spot because they’re thick and have a big black head.
 Drones are male bees whose only purpose is to mate once with a queen.
-If they don’t mate, they just hang around the hive and get fed.
+If they don’t mate (and then die), they just hang around the hive and get fed.
 All the drones are kicked out of the hive to freeze to death as winter kicks in because they’re useless over the winter.
-The colony, through a laying working bee, will produce new drones from unfertilized eggs in the spring for any new queens who need to mate in a hurry.
-‘Tis the life of a drone.